ibm-watson-data-lab/watson-recipe-bot-nodejs-janusgraph/README.md

-# Watson Recipe Bot + IBM Graph
+# Watson Recipe Bot + JanusGraph

 This project is based on the [Watson Recipe Bot example](https://medium.com/ibm-watson-developer-cloud/how-to-build-a-recipe-slack-bot-using-watson-conversation-and-spoonacular-api-487eacaf01d4#.i0q8fnhuu).
 The Watson Recipe Bot is a Slack bot that recommends recipes based on ingredients or cuisines.
 This project is essentially a fork of the Watson Recipe Bot with some additional features, including:

 1. Multi-user support - the original application supported only a single user interacting with the bot at a time.
 This application supports multiple users interacting with the bot at the same time.
-2. IBM Graph integration - this application adds IBM Graph integration for caching 3rd party API calls and storing each user's chat history (the ingredients, cuisines, and recipes they have selected).
+2. JanusGraph integration - this application adds JanusGraph integration for caching 3rd party API calls and storing each user's chat history (the ingredients, cuisines, and recipes they have selected).
 3. Additional Watson Conversation intent - this application adds a "favorites" intent which allows a user to request their favorite recipes based on the history stored in Graph.
 4. Recommendations - this application uses the Gremlin query language, supported by IBM Graph, to recommend recipes to users based on selected ingredients or cuisines.